sergey-verevkin/sergey-verevkin/README.md

 # Hi there! 👋

-I'm Sergey, a passionate 🚀 software developer from Ukraine.
+I'm Sergey, a passionate 🚀 software developer based in Tallinn, Estonia and originally from Ukraine.
 Welcome to my GitHub profile!

 - 🔭 I’m currently working on: DriverReach
 - 🌱 I’m currently learning: AWS Solution Architect